Gitchangable/FloraGuardian/README.md

-Below is a draft README that follows a structured format for the repository:

----

 # Floral Guardian

 Floral Guardian is a web application designed to monitor and manage your indoor garden.
 It features real-time sensor data updates, user authentication (including Firebase integration), and a robust offline/guest mode for development and testing.
 The application uses a secure server for handling cloud-based operations while maintaining a clean separation of concerns with a React front-end and a Node/Express back-end.